mischnic/parcel-boilerplate/README.md

-# Using Parcel to bundle UI
+# Use Parcel to bundle UI

-This is a boilerplate repo to setup:
+Boilerplate setup.

+Use Parcel (instead of Webpack or Gulp) to handle

 * ES6+ transpilation
+* Sass
-* Sass with PostCSS
+* PostCSS

+Additionally, configure

-* IE11 fallback for CSS variables
+* IE11 ponyfill for CSS variables
-* Linters and Prettier
+* Eslint, Stylelint, Prettier
 * Git hooks

+> Note: linter config files use recommended settings, plus some additional personal (opinionated) settings.